cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.7.8 =
+Added proper encoding to the utm parameters in deeplinks for XML feeds as for some users it showed an XML validation error

+= 6.7.7 =
+Added identifier_exists field for Facebook catalogue feeds

+= 6.7.6 =
+Added template for the Australian Marketplace Catch.com.au Added template for the Australian Marketplace Kogan.com Removed the double item_group_id field from the Facebook catalogue feed template

+= 6.7.5 =
+When attributes have been added for variable products but not been checked as "Used for variations" they can now also be used for your variations in your product feed.
+Change of the g:identifier_exists requirements by Google.
+When you do not have valid unique identifiers the g:identifier_exists field needs to be removed from your Google Shopping feeds altogether whereas previously the value of this field had to be "no" or "false" when products did not have an unique identifier.
+We have changed our plugin so it meets Google's new requirements.

+= 6.7.4 =
+Added SKU to the pricecheck.co.za template

 = 6.7.3 =
 Fixed a bug where the product data manipulation tool converted numeric values in woosea attributes to double's